msellan/wcg_bash/README.md

 This function synchronizes the order of the fields adding a placeholder for the one column that gets added dynamically based on workunit status, "Receivedtime".
 But mostly it coverts newlines to commas and inserts parentheses and newlines around each record.

-NOTE:  You an derive a plain CSV file instead of a SQL load script by passing "-createcsv" as an argument at runtime.
+NOTE:  You an derive a plain CSV file instead of a SQL load script by setting "-c" as an argument at runtime in place of "-l" which loads the data to MySQL.

 <h3>de_json</h3>